henriquessb/ai-documentation-review/README.md

    5. Paste the review response in the file you just created.
 6. After the reviews of all documentation files are done, you will execute the aggregated report.
 Insert the content of `Prompts/Chat/Aggregated report.md` in the text box and run.
 7. Copy the aggregated report response from chat.
 8. Create a new file inside the folder you created for the aggregated report of this model (`Reviews/Single prompt - multiple documents/{Model name}/{Model name}-aggregated-report.md`).
-E.g., `Reviews/Single prompt - multiple documents/DeepSeek-R1/DeepSeek-R1--aggregated-report.md`.
+E.g., `Reviews/Single prompt - multiple documents/DeepSeek-R1/DeepSeek-R1-aggregated-report.md`.
 9. Paste the aggregated report response in the file you just created.

 > ℹ️ For reviews with Gemini on Google AI Studio, you need to attach the files from Google Drive.
 The recommendation is to create a dedicated folder with the files, preferably in the **Google AI Studio** folder, and insert there all the files you will need to attach in the chat.
 Then, in the chat, you select the files from Google Drive.

-### Compare execution
+### Comparison execution

 Currently, comparison works only with **Agent** mode.
 You insert the prompt to execute along with the prompt file reference, and the files will be generated, since the input files are accessed directly from this repository.